-- 1. Council receive this report for information; and - 2.
-Endorse the land use work program as outlined in this report and illustrated in Appendix "I".
+- 1. Receive this report for information; and - 2.
+Authorize staff to initiate an update to the Cloverdale Town Centre Plan, including land use, road network, and implementation considerations, as illustrated in Appendix "I" and generally described in this report.

 INTENT